OkeWoke/ChatClient/README.md

 i.e. tkinter.font to tkFont & tkinter to Tkinter

 ## Features to come
--Notifications when window not in focus
+1.-Notifications when window not in focus 2.-Hyperlinks
--Hyperlinks
--User Bar
+3.-User Bar
--Colours??
+4.-Colours??
--Options Menu -change 24 hr/12 hr or no time stamp -someone connected/disconnected etc
+5.-Options Menu -change 24 hr/12 hr or no time stamp 6.-someone connected/disconnected etc
--okewoke is typing a message...
+7.-okewoke is typing a message...
--Drag n drop images?
+8.-Drag n drop images?